bridgelancer/twitter-tweets/twitter-app/README.md

 ## Quick start
 A functional [node](https://nodejs.org/en/) and npm installation is needed for installing dependency.
 A working installation of `npm` comes with `node`.
-The current LTS version of `node v12.16.1` would be recommended for deveopment.
+The current LTS version of `node v12.16.1` would be recommended for devlopment.

 To install dependences, run
 `npm install`